 Services on Board

-Laundry: We have a large Laundry Room on board with up to ten washers and dryers.
+- There is a large Laundry Room on board with up to ten washers and dryers.
 There is no charge to use these machines.
-Laundry soap can be purchased at the Convenience Store (Pier 99).
+Laundry soap can be purchased in the ship store (Pier 99).

-Library: There is a well-stocked Library on board giving you access to study references, reading material, DVD’s, games, and magazines.
+- Our well-stocked Library gives you access to study references, reading material, DVD’s, games, and magazines.

-There is a Starbucks™ Café on board that is open at set hours weekdays and Saturdays.
+- Our Starbucks™ Café is open at set hours weekdays and Saturdays.

-Our Crew Clinic and Crew Dental Clinic are available for those who become ill or are feeling poorly.
-Please note that more serious issues may have to be taken care of in your home countries.
-Due to legal and liability issues, Mercy Ships does not perform elective surgery for crew.
+- Our Crew Clinic and Crew Dental Clinic are available for those who become ill or are feeling poorly.
+Please note that more serious issues may have to be addressed in your home countries.
+Due to legal and liability issues, Mercy Ships does not perform elective surgeries for crew.
 We do have a limited pharmacy on board if you need to be prescribed medicine.